Effective altruism is widely misunderstood, even among its supporters.

 In short, effective altruism is commonly viewed as being about the moral obligation to donate as much money as possible to evidence-backed global poverty charities, or other measurable ways of making a short-term impact.

-Rather, the core is idea is that some ways of contributing to the common good are far more effective than typical.
+Rather, the core idea is that some ways of contributing to the common good are far more effective than typical.
 In other words, ‘best’ is far better than ‘pretty good’, and that seeking out the best will let you have far more impact.
 (If I were writing a business book, I would say it’s the ’80/20 principle’ applied to doing good.)

 Insofar as people interested in effective altruism do in practice focus on specific ways of doing good, donating to global health charities is just one.
-As explained below, a majority focus on different issues, such as seeking to help future generations by reducing global catastrophic risks, or reducing animal suffering by ending factory farming.
+As I’ll explain below, a majority focus on different issues, such as seeking to help future generations by reducing global catastrophic risks, or reducing animal suffering by ending factory farming.

-Moreover, they often do this by working on high-risk high-return projects rather than evidence-backed ones, and through research, policy-change and entrepreneurship rather than donations.
+And they often do this by working on high-risk high-return projects rather than evidence-backed ones, and through research, policy-change and entrepreneurship rather than donations.

 Below, we excerpt more detail on these misconceptions from Will’s paper.

 Misconception #1: Effective altruism is just about fighting poverty